About Jeff Brehaut

 - Every student is different and has unique goals.
 My first job is to listen to the student and understand what those goals are.
 Once established, we can identify problems and find solutions.

 - When watching a student, I observe grip, posture, ball position, body pivot, sequencing, club lines, wrist positions, sound of impact, divots, ball flight, rhythm and balance.
-I use video, Flight Scope, training aids and other technologies to help the student see and understand the areas of concern.
+I use video, Foresight Quad, training aids and other technologies to help the student see and understand the areas of concern.
 My goal is to identify sometimes complex problems and explain solutions in a simple way.
 As the lesson progresses we will take new videos and compare the differences.
 After the lesson, we will outline a practice plan and I will send the videos and lesson keys for future reference.

 My passion is helping students build technical, physical, and mental golf skills in a fun environment.
 For my younger students, my intention is to also help shape their character and produce well rounded individuals.